MichaelFrieze/frieze.dev/src/content/uses/hardware.md

       Runs on a single AAA battery with excellent battery life.
   - title: Sennheiser HD 560 S
     description: >-
-      My go‑to open‑back headphones for music, calls, gaming, and casual listening.
-They have a neutral tuning with a wide soundstage, which makes them great for long sessions, and the lightweight design keeps them comfortable to wear.
+      My favorite headphones for music, calls, gaming, and casual listening.
+They are open‑back with a neutral tuning and wide soundstage, which makes them great for the kind of music I enjoy and even suitable for music production.
+They’re also extremely comfortable and lightweight, so I can wear them for hours without fatigue.
   - title: Apple AirPods Pro (2nd Generation)
     description: >-
       Wireless earbuds with excellent noise cancellation and a natural‑sounding transparency mode.
 They’re comfortable enough for long sessions, switch seamlessly between my devices, and the sound quality is pretty good.